bastiW/event-ticket-plus-shortcode/readme.md

 ## Limits
-it only works if you have only one shared pool of tickets.
+- it only works if you have only one shared pool of tickets.
-Some text is hardcoded in German Language.
+- Some text is hardcoded in German Language.
+- It is quick and dirty code!